codpen/booking-sport-arena/README.md

 >Owner

-`User will become admin after approval from Admin`
+`User will become owner after approval from Admin`
 - [x] Owner can **Create**, **Read**, **Update** & **Delete** to their own arena
 - [x] Owner can **Read** can know who's booking on thier arena
 - [x] Owner can **Read** and save the history of the transaction